-White Laith Primary School Admission Policy 2022/23 (Primary) Latest consultation on this policy: 12 th November 2020 to 23 rd December 2020 Policy determined on: 26 th January 2021 - amended on 21 st September 2021 to ensure compliance with the 2021 Admissions Code which comes into force on 1 st September 2021 Policy determined by: Governing Body Admission Policy for White Laith Primary School for admission in September 2022 This admissions policy applies to White Laith Primary School.
+White Laith Primary School Admission Policy 2023/24 (Primary)

+Policy determined on: 23 rd November 2021 Policy determined by: Governing Body

+This admissions policy applies to White Laith Primary School.
 We are a Foundation school and our school's admission authority is the Governing Body.

-Children with a school named on their Education, Health and Care (EHC) plan Children with a school named on their Education, Health and Care (EHC) plan will be given a place in our school.
-How we prioritise school places (oversubscription criteria) If our school has more applications than places (called being oversubscribed) we will give children priority for places in the following order: Priority 1 - Looked after and previously looked after children A looked after child is defined as a child who is (one of the following):
+Children with a school named on their Education, Health and Care (EHC) plan

+Children with a school named on their Education, Health and Care (EHC) plan will be given a place in our school.

+How we prioritise school places (oversubscription criteria)

+If our school has more applications than places (called being oversubscribed) we will give children priority for places in the following order:

+Priority 1 - Looked after and previously looked after children

+A looked after child is defined as a child who is (one of the following):

-- in the care of a local authority - being provided with accommodation by a local authority's social services (see the definition in Section 22(1) of the Children Act 1989) A previously looked after child is any child who was previously looked after but stopped being so because they were (one of the following): - adopted, including from state care outside of England - became subject to a Special Guardianship order - became subject to a Child Arrangements Order You must submit evidence (to your home local authority) of your child's previously looked after status (a copy of the court order or adoption certificates and evidence of being in local authority care or a letter from the state) with your application.
-Priority 2 - Children with exceptional social or medical needs that can only be met at our school This priority is a request for admission to our school because your child has exceptional needs that can only be met at our school.
+- in the care of a local authority - being provided with accommodation by a local authority's social services (see the definition in Section 22(1) of the Children Act 1989)

+A previously looked after child is any child who was previously looked after but stopped being so because they were (one of the following):

+- adopted - became subject to a Special Guardianship order - became subject to a Child Arrangements Order - were in state care outside of England and were then adopted

+You must submit evidence of your child's previously looked after status (a copy of the court order and evidence of being in local authority or state care outside England) with your application.

+Priority 2 - Children with exceptional social or medical needs that can only be met at our school

+This priority is a request for admission to our school because your child has exceptional needs that can only be met at our school.
 It must be supported by professional evidence.

 All schools in Leeds have experience of supporting a wide range of social and medical needs.
 However, in exceptional cases, there may be compelling reasons why a child needs to attend our school.
 This priority can be requested in these cases, and applicants will need to clearly demonstrate the connection between your child's need, our school and how our school can meet your child's needs in a way that no other school can.
 It must be supported by professional evidence.

 Our Governing Body will review your request for this priority.
-Cases will be considered individually A request would not be granted where a parent wishes for their child to attend a school based on the child's abilities, because their friends attend the school or due to childcare arrangements.
+Cases will be considered individually.

+A request would not be granted where a parent wishes for their child to attend a school based on the child's abilities, because their friends attend the school or due to childcare arrangements.
 Any request for this priority must outline why the child's circumstances are exceptional, and why only our school is suitable.
-You can find out more on Leeds City Council's check if you need to submit extra information page.

 You must provide the following information to our school at the time you apply:

 - your child's name, date of birth and address - What precise support your child requires due to their specific needs - Why only our school can provide the support needed to meet your child's needs and no other school can - What extra support or funding your child currently receives - You must attach supporting evidence from an independent professional, such as a medical specialist which confirms exactly what your child's needs are and why, in their view, only our school can meet that need.
 Without this evidence, your child's needs cannot be considered.

-Priority 3 - Children who have a brother or sister attending our school To get this priority, the sibling must:
+Priority 3 - Children who have a brother or sister attending our school

+To get this priority, the sibling must: